The Illusion of Staying Curious

 Experience can create wisdom.

-It can also create arrogance disguised as certainty.
+It can also create premature certainty.

 True curiosity is uncomfortable.